Ninadjoshi212/Online-Cab-Booking-System/README.md

 > ### For Admin
-- Admin can register himself through admincontroller's "/admin" api.
+- Admin can register himself.
-- For doing next admin tasks with database admin should login himself by login controller's "setting/login".
+- For doing next admin tasks with database admin should login himself".
 - Assigning any available cab to any driver.
 - Can see all tripdetails of a Customer.
 - Managing everytrip by cabwise means which cab are booked more.